 Viroqua’s restored theater is the home to a series of performances each year, from concerts to plays.
 An “underground” cabaret is a great place to catch improv performances and two times a year, productions by the area’s Too Busy to Play Players.
 And now, we’ve even got our own radio station—Radio Driftless.

 Farmers markets are a perfect way to experience the region’s bounty.
 Every Saturday morning from May to October, the Viroqua Farmers Market takes place in front of Wisconsin Technical College on Main Street.
 Here you’ll find an abundance of locally-grown, often organic produce; homemade jams, jellies, and chutneys; maple syrup and honey; Amish-made baskets and furniture; and local crafts.
-A new farmers market in Gays Mills takes place on Thursdays from 4:30-7:00.
+A new farmers market in Gays Mills takes place on Wednesdays from 2:30-6:00.